Tracee Ellis Ross’ Bikini Pic Is Reason Enough To Book Your Post-Vaccine Vacation (Vaxacation?)

 Ross isn’t the only one tempting us with sunny skies, Mai Tais, and days spent lounging in on a beach chair.
 All throughout April, Kim Kardashian was busy posting photo after photo in either a string bikini or a cut-out dress, while both pool- or beach-side.
 Meanwhile, for Lizzo’s week-plus-long birthday celebration, she also ventured to the beach, bringing along with her a bevy of vacation essentials, including bucket hats, high-cut maillots, and more.

-One more celebrity vacation pic and we’ll be doing a lot more than looking at flights — we’ll be buying them.
+One more celebrity vacation pic and we’ll be doing a lot more than looking at flights — we’ll be buying them as soon as it's safe to do so.
 When we do, prepare for plenty of Ross-level documentation to go with.